Undergraduate Admission

 Transfer Application and Portfolio

 Applying for transfer from another college or university?
-Submit your USC application, Roski portfolio, transcripts and other required materials for scholarship and regular consideration.
+Submit your USC application, Roski portfolio, transcripts and other required materials.
+USC merit or departmental scholarship consideration is included in the overall application review process.

 February 15